ShivakumarSwamy/fend/README.md

 ## Run locally

 1. Install [nodejs](https://nodejs.org/en/) if not present
-2. Run `npm install` to install all dependencies
+2. Run `npm install` to install all dependencies in command line
-3. Run `node server.js` to run application server
+3. Run `node server.js` to run application server in command line
 4. Open http://localhost:3000 to view webpage

 ## Insert Weather Data Based on Zipcode